 Ashley is thorough, prepared and adept at weaving concepts into cogent arguments.

 Ashley Kleber is a strong performer across a breadth of commercial disputes, with notable experience in energy and finance disputes.
 She’s a great lawyer, really smart.
 Terrific.

 “Be the Change you Want to See: Perspectives of Women Leaders in the Law” The Houston Lawyer’s “Women in Law” special edition, January/February 2022

 Defended former Chief Executive Officer of major energy company in SEC enforcement matter and in civil securities litigation brought by individual plaintiffs.
 We successfully moved to dismiss the individual suit, and the SEC enforcement matter was resolved.

 ExxonMobil Corporation v.
 Lockheed Martin Corporation et al.

-We represented ExxonMobil in a declaration judgment action in the Southern District of Texas seeking relief on an alleged indemnity obligation dating back to a 1960s-vintage contract.
+Represented ExxonMobil in a declaratory judgment action in the Southern District of Texas seeking relief on an alleged indemnity obligation dating back to a 1960s-vintage contract.
 Lockheed and its insurer filed counterclaims for declaratory judgment and breach of contract.
 We successfully moved for a more definite statement, thereby forcing the other side to concede that a key contractual instrument could not be located.
 Following some abbreviated, bifurcated discovery on liability, the matter was resolved in a highly favorable manner for our client.

 Odelia Abecassis, et al. v.
 Oscar S. Wyatt, Jr., Nucoastal Corporation, et al.